Improving Facilities to Enhance Quality of Life in Lafayette

 Timeline

-Restructure and renovate the building interior to improve efficiencies, staff safety, and expand the building’s fleet maintenance bays and storage.
+Restructure and renovate the building's interior to improve efficiencies, enhance staff safety, and expand the building’s fleet maintenance bays and storage facilities.

 $6 million for design, construction, and other associated costs.

-The services provided from the Service Center are essential to maintaining a high quality of life, safety, and convenience for all Lafayette residents.
-The Service Center provides the space, equipment, and materials necessary for maintenance of all utilities, streets, fleet, parks, and open space.
+The services provided by the Service Center are crucial to maintaining a high quality of life, ensuring safety, and providing convenience for all Lafayette residents.
+The Service Center provides the space, equipment, and materials necessary for the maintenance of all utilities, streets, fleet, parks, and open space.
 Improvements to this facility would:

-Update electrical system to provide electrification for electric vehicle (EV) chargers, diagnostic equipment, HVAC, lighting, and additional technology.
+Update the electrical system to provide electrification for electric vehicle (EV) chargers, diagnostic equipment, HVAC systems, lighting, and other technologies.

 Modernize basic workspaces and expand personnel areas such as showers, bathrooms, and cleaning stations for staff working in unsanitary conditions.